franko/gsl-shell/doc/user-manual/fft.rst

 Even if GSL Shell take cares of the details automatically you should be aware of these performance notice because it can make a big difference in real applications.
 From the practial point of view it is useful in most of the case to always provides samples whose size is a power of two.

-Another specificity of the functions :func:`gsl.fft` and :func:`gsl.fftinv` is that they can optionally perform the transformation *in place* by modifying the original data instead of creating a copy.
+Another specificity of the functions :func:`num.fft` and :func:`num.fftinv` is that they can optionally perform the transformation *in place* by modifying the original data instead of creating a copy.
 When a trasformation *in place* is requested the routine still return a new vector (either a real matrix or an half-complex array) but this latter will point to the same underlying data of the original vector.
 The transformation *in place* can be useful in same cases to avoid unnecessary data compying and memory allocation.